bioinform/somaticseq/README.md

 ### Test your installation

+If installed successfully, you will be able to run `somaticseq --help` in the terminal.
 There are some toy data sets and test scripts in [**example**](tests/example) that should finish in <1 minute if installed properly.

 ## Run SomaticSeq with an example command

 -   At minimum, given the results of the individual mutation caller(s), SomaticSeq will extract sequencing features for the combined call set.
-    Required inputs are
+    Required inputs for command `somaticseq` are:

     -   `--output-directory` and `--genome-reference`, then
     -   Either `paired` or `single` to invoke paired or single sample mode,